Quantum Foundries

 Argonne Quantum Foundry

 Located at Argonne National Laboratory, the Argonne Quantum Foundry is a 6,000-square-foot facility focused on developing scalable semiconductor quantum systems.
-The foundry will be home to a quantum computing test bed.
-Other instruments to be co-located at the foundry are new diamond growth tools, environment-controlled annealing furnaces, tools to create qubits and materials transfer and flip-chip bonders for device integration.
+The foundry is to a quantum computing test bed, new diamond growth tools, environment-controlled annealing furnaces, tools to create qubits, and materials transfer and flip-chip bonders for device integration.

 Spin qubit formation lab